BUMETCS673/group-project-team3/README.md

 stock_data_monthly = https://www.alphavantage.co/query?function=TIME_SERIES_MONTHLY&apikey=Q5SUUT82ASKLSWB1
 ```

-- Once you finished setting up the configuration file, you can run:
+- Once you finished setting up the configuration file, you can run our test file in your terminal window to check if your configuration file format is correct.
+If the return result is "OK", then your configuration file is correctly set up and you're good to go.
 ```
 python test_config.py
 ```

-- in your terminal window to check if your configuration file format is correct.
-If the return result is "OK", then your configuration file is correctly set up and you're good to go.